jwaldmann/star-exec-presenter/README.md

 * caching (and permanent storage) of results
   (we intend to include also results of earlier competitions)

+This branch is running at the moment [here](http://termcomp.imn.htwk-leipzig.de/).

 1 Getting source
 ----------------